randomizedcoder/gosrt/documentation/IO_Uring_read_path.md

     }

     if c.IoUringRecvBatchSize > 0 {
-        // Must be reasonable
-        if c.IoUringRecvBatchSize < 1 || c.IoUringRecvBatchSize > 512 {
+        // Must be reasonable (can be up to ring size for maximum batching) if c.IoUringRecvBatchSize < 1 || c.IoUringRecvBatchSize > 32768 {
-            return fmt.Errorf("IoUringRecvBatchSize must be between 1 and 512")
+            return fmt.Errorf("IoUringRecvBatchSize must be between 1 and 32768")
         }
     }